Numerical Stroop effect: Original experiments

 Besner and Coltheart (1979) asked participants to compare values and ignore the sizes of the digits (i.e., the numerical task).
 They reported that the irrelevant sizes slowed down responding when sizes were incongruent with the values of the digits.
 Henik and Tzelgov (1982) examined not only the numerical task but also the physical task.
 The numerical Stroop effect was found in both tasks.
 Moreover, when the two dimensions were congruent, responding was facilitated (relative to neutral trials) and when the two dimensions were incongruent, responding was slower (relative to neutral trials).

 Experimental findings

 The original Stroop effect is asymmetrical - color responses are slowed down by irrelevant words but word reading is commonly not affected by irrelevant colors.
 Unlike the Stroop effect, the numerical Stroop effect is symmetrical – irrelevant sizes affect the comparisons of values and irrelevant values affect comparisons of sizes.
-The latter gave rise to the suggestion that values are processed automatically because this occurs even when responding to values is much slower than responding to sizes.
+The latter gave rise to the suggestion that values are processed automatically because this occurs even when responding to values is much slower than responding to sizes.The size of the numerical Stroop effect is modulated by various factors, including the proportion of incongruent trials, such that a higher proportion of incongruent trials leads to a smaller congruency effect.

 Moreover, processing values depends on familiarity with the numerical symbolic system.
 Accordingly, young children may show the size effect in numerical comparisons but not the effect of values in physical size comparisons.